rafaelvzago/skupper-tests/README.md

 To build and install the project:

 1. Clone the repository and navigate to the project directory.
-2. Use the `make` command to install dependencies and collections:
+2. Run `make install` to install dependencies and required collections:

    ```bash
    make install